4 Powerful Radio Software to Broadcast Live Radio Online

 - Best for: Beginners and hobby broadcasters

-- BUTT is a simple, lightweight tool ideal for new broadcasters.
+BUTT is a simple, lightweight, streamlined platform ideal for new broadcasters who want an easy way to handle live broadcasts.
 It supports Icecast and SHOUTcast, and works directly with Zeno.

 2. RadioBOSS